Singularities of secant varieties from a Hodge theoretic perspective: Abstract

 \section{Abstract}

 We study the singularities of secant varieties of smooth projective varieties using methods from birational geometry when the embedding line bundle is sufficiently positive.
-We give a necessary and sufficient condition for these to have $p$-Du Bois singularities.
+More precisely, we study the Du Bois complex of secant varieties and its relationship with the sheaves of differential forms.
+Through this analysis, we give a necessary and sufficient condition for these varieties to have $p$-Du Bois singularities (in a sense that was proposed in \cite{SVV}).
 In addition, we show that the singularities of these varieties are never higher rational, by giving a classification of the cases when they are pre-$1$-rational.
 From these results, we deduce several consequences, including a Kodaira-Akizuki-Nakano type vanishing result for the reflexive differential forms of the secant varieties.